-The super-talented director Denis Villeneuve gives us a visionary cinematic experience with his new sci-fi mystery ARRIVAL.
+The super-talented director Denis Villeneuve gives us a visionary cinematic experience with his sci-fi mystery ARRIVAL.

-He’s done it again.
-Swiftly moving into the front ranks of one of my favourite directors, Denis Villeneuve has followed the scorching drugs drama Sicario – my favourite film of 2015 – with his new sci-fi mystery ARRIVAL.
+He’s done it again!
+Swiftly moving into the front ranks of one of my favourite directors, Denis Villeneuve has followed the scorching drugs drama Sicario – my favourite film of 2015 – with his sci-fi mystery ARRIVAL.

 Joining her in the team is Jeremy Renner’s theoretical physicist Ian Donnelly – a sharply witty boffin who holds contradictory ideas about science to Louise’s.
 They bicker and bond over the intricacy of the language the aliens’ display and make a formidable partnership when presented with the shadowy Agent Halpern (a brilliant Michael Stuhlbarg) who’s really in charge of the mission.

 We see the vital work of Louise and Ian’s attempts to understand and communicate with the two aliens, Abbott and Costello as he humorously names them, played out against a backdrop of rising global fear, particularly from the military, as to the aliens’ intentions.
 It really feels this is what it would be like if visitors from another planet came to Earth.
 But Villeneuve never loses sight of his source material’s theory and as we move deeper into the story, he subtly increases the emotional power of Louise’s journey of discovery resulting in an affecting pay-off for us as the audience.

 Villeneuve is working on an epic scope here but he handles it all with an enviable ease – the spaceships, the aliens themselves, the multi-channel feeds to the other landing sites, the science, the human story at its centre – which makes the fact that he’s helming the long-awaited sequel to one of the most landmark sci-fi films there is, Blade Runner, a tantalising prospect.